jspecify/jspecify/docs/docs/start-here.md

     easily, right in the javadoc of the annotation classes themselves.

 JSpecify is developed by consensus of major stakeholders in Java static analysis.
-Our upcoming 1.0 release will be the first tool-neutral, library-neutral artifact for these annotations.
+Our 1.0.0 release is the first tool-neutral, library-neutral artifact for these annotations.
 (Note: `javax.annotation` was an attempt at this that never reached consensus and was never actually released.)

 Learn more about the JSpecify group and its goals in the JSpecify [FAQ].